 Our winemaking philosophy is an extension of the beliefs we have in the vineyard: naturally healthy fruit produces the best examples of premium varietal wine.
 We have eliminated the addition of extraneous chemicals and synthetic materials into the growing cycle of the vines.
 This enhances the inherent and distinctive influences of vineyard terroir, producing the ultimate flavor profile of the wine.
 The vineyards are healthier and more resistant to disease pressures.
-Winemakers at over 50 wineries are delighted to see fruit delivered without the residues of synthetic materials on the grape skins.
+Winemakers at over 50 wineries are delighted to see fruit delivered without the residues of synthetic materials on the grape skins or in the juice.

 Once delivered to the winery crush pad, we allow the microflora from the vineyard to start the winemaking process.
 Grapes covered in indigenous or "wild" yeast begin the slow, flavorful conversion from syrupy sweet juice to the young wine.
 Our belief at this stage is that organically grown grapes have healthier and more flavorful fermentations without the addition of cultured yeasts.
 The resulting flavors produced during fermentation have consistently impressed both the winemaking team and our consumers.